 Active Science Group

 Ever since the establishment of the Davidson Institute of Science Education, the Active Science Groups program has worked together with the Ministry of Education’s HILA program, run by the municipal youth-advancement units, in order to bring old school-excluded youths aged 15-18 to live up to their potential.
-We do this by encouraging them to take part in a 9-12-year education program, geared to transform a “can’t-do” attitude into self-confidence and an experience of success.
+We do this by encouraging them to take part in an educational program, geared to transform a “can’t-do” attitude into self-confidence and an experience of success.

 Throughout the years, we have discovered that science, typically associated with excelling students, has the ideal combination of curiosity and experimentation, which inspires an inquisitiveness about the world and facilitates acquiring basic life skills.
 Teens who have never held a soldering iron, saw, or screwdriver, receive through the program the opportunity to do so, in a prestigious learning environment that shows them that they can.
 Providing a good starting point for learning, the program enables participants to quickly find their own place in the “world of science” – and what had previously seemed out of reach and threatening, ultimately leads to their gaining a positive self-image and taking an active role in society.